vipup/cabcraft/traffic-wars/README-REACT.md

 # 🚗 Traffic Simulator - React Edition

 ## Overview
 A modular, component-based ride-sharing traffic simulator built with React and SVG rendering.
-This is a complete refactoring of the original single-file application into a professional, maintainable React architecture.
+This is a complete refactoring of the original Phaser.js application into a professional, maintainable React architecture.

 ## Architecture